MichoWorks/MichoShorter/README.md

 # MichoShorter

-MichoShorter is a simple and fast URL shortening service that allows you to create custom short links quickly and easily.
-It's powered by TinyURL for reliable link generation and offers the flexibility to customize your links.
-Simplify your link-sharing experience with MichoShorter today!
+MichoShorter is a simple URL shortener web application.
+It allows users to shorten long URLs into shorter ones, making them easier to share and manage.

 ## Features

-- Quickly shorten long URLs
+- Shorten any long URL quickly and easily.
-- Customize your short links
+- Customize shortened URLs with custom text.
-- Easy-to-use interface
+- Responsive design for seamless usage on various devices.
-- Powered by TinyURL for reliability
+- Integration with TinyURL API for URL shortening.
+- Stylish UI with customizable cursor and pointer.

 ## Usage

-1. Enter your long URL in the provided input field.
+1. Enter a long URL into the input field.
-2. Optionally, customize your link by entering a custom text.
+2. Optionally, customize the shortened URL with your preferred text.
-3. Click the "Shorten" button to generate your shortened URL.
+3. Click the "Shorten" button to generate the shortened URL.
-4. Copy the shortened URL and share it with others!
+4. Copy and share the shortened URL with others.

 ## License

-This project is dedicated to the public domain under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-See the [LICENSE](LICENSE) file for details.
+All rights reserved.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the project owner.

+© 2024 MichoWorks